Scientists for Labour: History

 Scientists for Labour was founded in 1994 by the Scottish molecular virologist Willie Russell, amongst others, to be a vehicle for scientists within the Labour Party.
 SfL tried to lobby the Labour Party before the 1997 UK general election to pledge the creation of a cabinet level secretary of science, something that it was unsuccessful in doing, though it is still a policy that the group supports.
 During the 2000s, the group submitted evidence on science policy to the Science and Technology Select Committee.

 During the COVID-19 pandemic, the organisation began to publish regular reports on the science around COVID-19, including both daily briefings and long form reports.
 These reports have earned SfL public praise from prominent Labour figures including the Leader of the Labour Party Sir Keir Starmer KCB QC MP, and former Prime Minister Dr. Gordon Brown HonFRSE.
 These reports have been on topics such as the impact of COVID-19 on BAME communities in the U.K., the Scottish government's handling of COVID-19, the importance of ensuring that research can continue in spite of pandemic conditions, the importance of the transparency in government scientific advice, and the importance of maintaining links with European scientists both during and after the COVID-19 pandemic.

+In January 2023, SfL published a report co-authored by executive committee members Isabel Creed, Conor Cooper, Kartik Kavi and Sanjush Dalmia titled "R&D for Economic Security from Future Pandemics", with endorsements from the CBI, the Association of the British Pharmaceutical Industry, the UK BioIndustry Association and SME4Labour.

+In March 2024, SfL published a report authored by committee member Sanjush Dalmia titled "Deepfakes, Elections and National Security", with an endorsement from future Labour MP Daniel Aldridge, then at BCS, the Chartered Institute for IT.
+The report was covered in Politico and UK Tech News.

+In September 2024, SfL published a report authored by committee member Conor Cooper titled "Report on Climate Spending Commitments".

+In November 2025, SfL published a report authored by Alfred Lawrence and committee member Dr Sanjush Dalmia titled "Invest in the Global Fund for National, Economic and Health Security".

+In June 2026, SfL published a briefing for MPs titled "Flexible Research Funding: the Foundation of Growth".

-Previous members of the Executive Committee include the chemical physicist Benjamin J. Whitaker, and as of July 2022 current members of the executive committee include the politician and teacher Martin Whitfield.
+Previous members of the Executive Committee include the chemical physicist Benjamin J. Whitaker, and politician and teacher Martin Whitfield.

 National Executive Committee

-The 2022-23 SfL NEC are as follows:
+The 2026-27 SfL NEC are as follows: